jimm/www-ellisislandband-net/schedule.md

 ## Upcoming

-* **September 15th, 2022** &ndash; *Halloween Yacht Club* (10 Seaview Ave,
-  Stamford) has bands outside all summer long on Thursday nights.
-See you on there on the 15th, 6:30 - 9:30.

 * **October 1st, 2022** &ndash; *Milford PorchFest*, Milford CT.
 4-6pm at 61
   Melba Street.
 It's a prime location, right on the beach!
 The whole event runs from noon to 6pm.